 FX File Explorer (by Marc Apps & Software) is one of the most capable free Android file managers on the Play Store.
-It supports root, FTP, SMB, WebDAV, cloud storage, and has an optional "FX Plus" IAP that unlocks additional features.
-Here's how it compares with AnExplorer in every area that matters.
+It supports root, FTP, SMB, WebDAV, cloud storage, and has an optional "FX Plus" IAP that unlocks additional features including root access and network connectivity.
+Here's how it compares with AnExplorer in every area that matters — features, pricing, platform support, and honest weaknesses of both.

 Background